majidub2/PROJECT1/README.md

 <img width="409" alt="Screenshot 2022-03-09 at 17 43 02" src="https://user-images.githubusercontent.com/99325840/157500633-0830e397-f524-47ae-b990-61e5f5449816.png">
 The purpose of the CI pipeline approach is to allow developers to integrate new code easily and continuously.

  I have demonstrated the usage of a CI pipeline in this project.
 Firstly, I begin by finding my ToDo tasks on my Jira board, followed by working on my application in python via visual studio code.
-When new features are made, id push them using Git.
-This code is then automatically pulled, tested and deployed via the Jenkins server.
+When new features are made, id commit and push them to a remote repository using Git.
+This code is then automatically pulled, tested and deployed by a Jenkins server via a webhook, triggered by code commits in the version control repository or when prompted to run.
 Any test failures/issues can be seen in the Jenkins Console Output.

 ## *Risk Assessment: